andreafabrizi/DNSProxy/README.md

 Features:
 - being DNS-over-HTTP compliant, and even more (older standards supported).
 - FOLLOWLOCATION, spawns threads to enable HTTP browser cache preemption for the benefit of the user experience.
 - HTTP/2 ready.
-Talks HTTP/2 in different combination of ALPN, NPN, Update, SSL & co.
+Talks HTTP/2 in different combinations of ALPN, NPN, Update & co.
-- HTTP/2 was set as the minimut base by DOH/IETF spec doc, so I wanted to conform (easy with libCURL or nghttp2).
+- HTTP/2 was set as the minimum requirement in the IETF DOH RFC, conform is easy with libCURL, lesser with nghttp2,
-- HTTP/2 PUSH being tested, for smoother and opportunistic DNS answers (remember, no ID field in doh!).
+- HTTP/2 PUSH being tested, for smoother and opportunistic DNS answers.
+Remember, there's no ID field in doh!
 - ability to dump DNS response packet, then serve such content via local HTTP webserver (not in DNSP intents, but possible for the benefit and simplicity of DOH adoption !)
 - ability to set specific headers according to cache requirements, i.e. translate DNS TTL validity to HTTP cache Validity :)

 To recap, in order to start resolving "anonymous DNS" over HTTP, all you need is:
 - a PHP-server hosting the *nslookup-doh.php* resolver script
-- the C software, available in source or compiled (all libs linked within, Makefile does).
+- the C software, available as source or compiled

 ## Caching answers in the network